openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 #### Caveats
 1) User updates a resource's tag using an external tool when there is an entry in `.spec.platformSpec.aws.resourceTags` or kube resource.
    The resource's tag will be reconciled by its owning operator to the value from `.spec.platformSpec.aws.resourceTags` or kube resource.
+   In this case, the desired value is not set immediately for AWS resource by the owning operator.
+There is eventual consistency maintained by the owning operator.
+   The time taken to reconcile the modified user-defined tag on AWS resource to desired value vary across owning operators.

    For example,